 TTUHSC EP is committed to providing equal access to learning opportunities to students with documented disabilities.
-To ensure access to the educational opportunities in the clinical setting, please contact the Director of Disability Support Services (DSS) to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
-Accommodations are not provided retroactively so students are encouraged to register with DSS as soon as possible.
-More information can be found on the Academic Success and Accessibility Office (ASAO) website.
+To ensure access to the educational opportunities in the clinical setting, please contact the Associate Director of Academic Success and Accessibility Office (ASAO) to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
+Accommodations are not provided retroactively so students are encouraged to register with ASAO as soon as possible.
+More information can be found on the ASAO website: https://elpaso.ttuhsc.edu/studentservices/office-of-academic-and-disability-support-services/default.aspx.